 If a pivot table is shown in the UI, the cells in the pivot table become links.
 Selecting a link displays the items that have that pair of attribute values.
-Thus, users can decompose the totals shown in the pivot table's cells into lists of items with the
+Thus, users can decompose the totals shown in the pivot table's cells into lists of items with the corresponding attribute values.

-The results of running a metric can be shown in Cradle web UIs and in the WorkBench UI.
-They can also be generated to RTF, HTML and CSV files and loaded directly into a variety of tools including web browsers, $Word^{\otimes}$ and $Excel^{\otimes}$ .
+The results of running a

+metric can be shown in Cradle web UIs and in the WorkBench UI.
+They can also be generated to RTF, HTML and CSV files and loaded into a variety of tools including web browsers, Word[®] and Excel[®].

-Access to the metrics facility can be controlled, to ensure reliable metrics are produced only in project-approved contexts.
+Access to the metrics tool can be controlled, to ensure reliable metrics are produced only in project-approved contexts.

-This mechanism allows projects to, for example, monitor the completeness of sets of needs or requirements, the completeness of their cross reference linkage, or the volume of data generated by specific project groups.
+This mechanism allows projects, for example, to monitor the completeness of sets of needs or requirements, the completeness of their cross reference linkage, or the volume of data generated by specific project groups.